 Firstly, open your mouth wide and pull your lips gently away from your teeth.
 Take note of how your gums look.
 They should be firm and pink, and any colour change should considered a cause for concern.
 Gums can darken thanks to a build-up of bacteria or show small white patches thanks to a fungal or viral infection.
 Random dark spots could be caused by melanoma.

-Before taking finger from mouth, gently push down where the gums rise a little between each tooth.
-If they bleed, something is wrong.
+Before taking the finger from the mouth, gently push down where the gums rise a little between each tooth.
+If the gums bleed, something is wrong.
 Gum disease is the most likely culprit, so see your dentist as soon as possible if your gums are bleeding.
 Catching the problem now could prevent painful and expensive dental work in the future.